-In particular, to get the most out of this course, students should:
+Lastly, to get the most out of this course, students should:

-- Be conversant in new information and communication technologies (use of the internet, specialized data bases, virtual classroom, etc.). - Have knowledge of foreign languages (mainly English). - Have a basic knowledge of the Humanities and the Social Sciences (History, Geography, etc.) - Be a regular reader of written press. - Constantly be interested in knowing more about things.
+- Have a basic knowledge of legal issues. - Use new information and communication technologies (internet, specialized data bases, virtual classroom, etc.). - Have knowledge of foreign languages (mainly English). - Have a basic knowledge of Humanities and Social Sciences (History, Geography, etc.) - Be a regular reader of the media and press. - Be prepared to interact (in oral and written form) daily with the lecturer.
+All communications between students and the lecturer during the term will be conducted in English.